nitish058/sharedrop/README.md

 Good places to start:

-- Add a transfer progress bar (the bytes are already being streamed, just needs UI)
 - Implement iOS discovery using the Network framework or Bonjour
 - Add a screen that shows transfer history
 - Dark mode